heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 ### MutableHttpRequest and MutableHttpResponse

 `MutableHttpRequest` and `MutableHttpResponse` are SAPL abstractions over the underlying request and response on either backend.
 Handlers see this interface and write portable code.
-Servlet implementations live under `io.sapl.spring.pep.http.servlet`, reactive implementations under `io.sapl.spring.pep.http.reactive`; cast to a backend type only when a feature outside the interface is required.
+Servlet implementations live under `io.sapl.spring.pep.http.servlet`, reactive implementations under `io.sapl.spring.pep.http.reactive`.
+Cast to a backend type only when a feature outside the interface is required.

 ```java
 public interface MutableHttpRequest {